Riots, wild markets: Did space storms drive us mad?

 "Earth's magnetic field is still reverberating from a CME strike on August 5th that sparked one of the strongest geomagnetic storms in years", website SpaceWeather said.

-Some academics have claimed that such geomagnetic storms can affect humans, altering moods and leading people into negative behavior through effects on their biochemistry.
+Some academics have claimed that such geomagnetic storms can affect humans, altering moods and leading people into negative behaviour through effects on their biochemistry.

 Some studies have found evidence that hospital admissions for depression rise during geomagnetic storms and that incidents of suicide increase.